As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 I don’t want you to buy a wine fridge that is not compliant with your state’s respective guidelines but luckily, you won’t be able to legally.

-For my list of California Energy Commission wine fridges that I recommend, please check out this complete breakdown.
+TIP: For my list of California Energy Commission-recommended wine fridges, check out this complete breakdown.
 You will learn which models are in compliance, which ones to avoid, and the best ones for your wine collection at the best value.